 The standard tax rate is reduced to 22% from 1 January 2014.
 From 2016 it will be further reduced to 20%.
 Special or preferential tax rates of 10% or 20% can be granted to encouraged investment projects.
 Certain industries may have a higher tax rate applied (e.g. oil and gas operations and natural resources exploitation from 32% to 50%).

 The corporate tax rate is 20 percent.The corporate income tax rate applies to all categories of commercial activity.
 A tax rate of 15 percent is available to projects licensed under the investment law.
-Oil and mineral activities and telecommunications are subject to special rates of taxation, and agriculture is tax exempt.
+Special rates of taxation apply for: oil, gas and minerals (35%), international telecommunication (35%), mobile operators (50%), tobacco (35%), and agriculture production is tax exempt.

 The corporate tax rate is 35%.
 The tax rate for mining profits is 30% plus a variable profit tax of up to 15% if the profit is in excess of 8% of the turnover.

 Income earned by telecommunication companies is subject to 40% tax on profits in excess of ZMK 250 million.